 Reading familiar texts has so many benefits in early childhood.
 Marianne Berkes does an amazing job of adapting the populer Over in the Meadow rhyme to teach about different animals and actions in the Arctic.
 Along the way kids are exposed to singing, rhyme, counting, and wonderful illustrations.
 They also love finding the hidden animals on each page.

 Hush Little Polar Bear: A Picture Book by Jeff Mack

 Hush Little Polar Bear is a gentle rhyming text that inspires a bit of creativity and imagination.
 It makes a wonderful bedtimes story before naptime or bedtime.

 We hope you enjoyed reading our polar animals books list.
 In the comments let us know what your favorite polar animal book is.

 GET YOUR COPY OF THE POLAR ANIMAL BOOKS LIST AND ACTIVITY SHEET

-Click the pink button below to get a free printable copy of the titles referenced in this book list and the Polar Animals Writing Sheet.
+Complete the form below to get a free printable copy of the titles referenced in this book list and the Polar Animals Writing Sheet.
 Use the polar animals books list as you gather your books, and use the writing activity with preschoolers and kindergarteners after you’ve read some of the book suggestions.